Rome Airport to City: Easy Guide

 Rome Ciampino Airport to city transfer by bus and taxi

-Ciampino Airport is Rome’s smaller secondary airport and mainly serves low-cost airlines such as Ryanair and Wizz Air.
-Unlike Fiumicino, Ciampino does not have a direct airport rail station, so most travellers use a shuttle bus, taxi, or public bus plus Metro combination.
+Ciampino Airport primarily serves low-cost airlines.
+Unlike Fiumicino, it does not have a direct rail station, so most travellers use buses, taxis, or a bus-and-Metro combination.

 Terravision and Shuttle Buses